top of page

 Peace has returned,

-yet memory ripples beneath the water,
+yet memory ripples beneath the surface,

-every name etched in stone.
+in every steel rib, every name etched in stone.

-I leave with hands empty,
+I leave with hands empty, yet heart full,

 bearing a quiet torch of remembrance,